jwknz/docs.jwk.nz/docs/php/debugging/01-setup.md

 ```
 code --install-extension felixfbecker.php-debug
+code --install-extension felixfbecker.php-intellisense
+code --install-extension bmewburn.vscode-intelephense-client
 ```

+Another way to get these is to type in PHP in the extension tab and install the first 3 extensions that pop up.

 Next you need to update the launch.json file so that your working directory is linked to the debugger